MrCharouon/My-Coin-Price/README.md

 ### Requirements

-install requirements using the following command:
+install requirements using the following command :

 ```bash